 Consignments may be inspected when there is potential biosecurity risk material present or where there is insufficient documentation to assess the risk.
 If no biosecurity risk material is detected, the goods are released without further treatment.

 High volume couriers generally book biosecurity officers for a block of time and present multiple consignments for inspections during that period.
 This is called a bond register arrangement and the importer’s representative, such as the courier, is charged the appropriate fees for the inspection service.
-These fees are applied in 15 minutes increments during the duration of the booking.
+These fees are applied in 15 minutes increments for the duration of the booking.

 Where goods are inspected under a bond register arrangement, the courier may invoice you to cover the department’s service costs plus their own administration charges.
 This may often be described on their invoice as a ‘Quarantine/Biosecurity processing fee’.
 This is a commercial decision of the courier.
 You may wish to contact your courier for an explanation of any non–departmental fees that have been charged.

-If you would like to know more about fees, please see the departments'charging guidelines.
+If you would like to know more about fees, please see the department's charging guidelines.

-For consignments that are processed through AIMS, the department issues an invoice to your carrier with a breakdown of fees and charges.
+For consignments that are processed through AIMS, the department issues an invoice to your courier with a breakdown of fees and charges.
 You may wish to contact your courier for an explanation of any non-departmental fees that have been charged.

-Imported items may need to be treated on arrival for the presence of biosecurity risk material found at inspection.
-Mandatory on arrival treatments may also be required for certain high risk items, as stipulated on import permits and/or the Biosecurity Import Conditions system (BICON).
+Imported goods may need to be treated on arrival for the presence of biosecurity risk material found at inspection.
+Mandatory on arrival treatments may also be required for certain high risk goods, as stipulated on import permits and/or the Biosecurity Import Conditions system (BICON).
 Treatments may include gamma irradiation, fumigation, heat, cold, disinfection, devitalization, cleaning, or the goods may need to be destroyed by incineration or deep burial, or exported back to the country of origin.

 All treatments, exports and destructions are required to be issued through a biosecurity direction.
 Departmental staff charge for the time taken in generating the biosecurity direction and associated administrative tasks.
 This usually involves a $30 charge and is applied separately to document assessment and inspection services fees.
 The total amount charged by the department depends on the option chosen by the importer/courier and the type of service performed.